XiaoLinZzz/VR1Family-Charity-Aid-Services/readme.md

 - Manage recipient information, including general and private data
 - View and manage aid categories and their respective quantities and statuses
 - Basic user interface for easy navigation and data management

+## Try our application
+Our application is deployed on Heroku.
+You can try it out [here](https://spmproject.herokuapp.com/).

 ## Installation